kaliamdie/Mod-2/README.md

 1. Clone the repository to your local machine using the following command:```https://github.com/kaliamdie/Mod-2.git``` Navigate to the project folder:
-2. Install the required dependencies with `nom install`.
+2. Install the required dependencies with `npm install`.
 4. Start the development server with `npm start`.
 ## Resources
 - [GeeksforGeeks](https://www.geeksforgeeks.org/)